-OUR BOARD
+OUR BOARD MEMBERS

-We are so grateful for our board members
+We are so grateful for our board members!

-Alyssa Ford-Haywood-Vice Chair
+Alyssa Ford-Haywood - Chair

 For over two decades, Dr. Alyssa Ford-Heywood has served in organizations that advocate for the well-being of children and families.
 Dr. Ford-Heywood has experience in the K-12 education sector and in the non-profit arena, providing both direct and managerial support for programs focused on addressing the needs of children and families.
 Presently, she is the Director of Performance Management in the Office of Human Resources at Pittsburgh Public Schools.